How to File Taxes in 2024

 How to avoid this: Find an accountant and ask them to help you calculate your quarterly tax payments.
 Most tax preparers will print vouchers for your quarterly payments with instructions on how and when to pay them.
 Make sure you always set aside roughly a third of any freelance income for taxes because, on top of your regular income tax burden as an employee, you’ll also have to cover the employer burden.

 Be sure to account for your state taxes, as well, which may need to be shipped to a different address — which you’ll find on your state’s official taxation and revenue department website.

-Although Tax Day is nobody’s favorite holiday, we hope this post has helped you see that filing taxes doesn’t have to be a total nightmare.
-And besides, for many filers, all that paperwork does have a silver lining: a fat tax refund check, just in time for summer.
+For many filers, all this paperwork does have a silver lining: a tax refund check, just in time for summer.